[Photo credit: Cynthia E. Wood ]

 In November 2013, after months of chemotherapy, radiation, and surgery, Meaghan had a PET scan, or imaging test, which showed no evidence of cancer.
 While this was welcome news, Meaghan’s treatment doesn’t stop.
 She will be on the hormone therapy for another 2 years and the estrogen blocker Tamoxifen for 9 to 14 years.

 Today, Meaghan is an outspoken advocate for breast cancer awareness and prevention.
-Meaghan serves on the BAYS board of directors and, in 2015, became BAYS President.
-Meaghan also serves on the advisory board and is featured in the public awareness campaign for Help Each Other Out [hyperlink: http://helpeachotherout.com/], an empathy- and community-building non-profit.
+Meaghan served on the BAYS board of directors as President.
+Meaghan also serves on the advisory board and is featured in the public awareness campaign for Help Each Other Out an empathy- and community-building non-profit.

 To read Meaghan’s profile in the Breast Cancer Fund blog, click here.